NOORDUYN “NORSEMAN”(C.C.F.)

 Key Takeaways:

-• The Norseman aircraft, designed by Robert B.C.
-Noorduyn, began production in Montreal, Canada, in 1935, specifically for use as a lightweight freighter and transport in the Canadian bush.
+• The Norseman, designed by Robert B.C.
+Noorduyn in 1934 and produced in Montreal, Canada, was primarily developed as a lightweight freighter and transport for Canadian bush operations.

-• During World War II, the Norseman IV, powered by a Pratt & Whitney Wasp engine, was extensively utilized by both the R.C.A.F. and the U.S. Air Corps (as the UC-64) for utility transport and navigational training, with 759 units supplied to the latter.
+• During World War II, the Norseman IV (powered by a Pratt & Whitney Wasp engine) served extensively with the R.C.A.F. and the U.S. Air Corps (designated UC-64) as a utility transport and navigational trainer.

 See a mistake?
 Contact us.